Welcome!

 Most Recent News

-An overview of all news can be found here.Feb 20, 2025 | The 16S Compendium paper won the cover of Cell! |
+An overview of all news can be found here.| Dec 15, 2025 | Our review is now featured in the January issue of Nature Reviews Genetics. |

 Selected Publications